upstate-csci-236-master/master-program-recommender/README.md

 Note that the order of the books does not matter.
 We suggest that you create this list by putting all books in the file into a set and then casting that set to a list.
 If you have a variable called data that stores a set, you can turn it into a list by writing data = list(data).

 Once you have this list, create a dictionary to store the rating data and loop through the file again.
 This time add each person in the file as a key to the dictionary.
 The value that is associated with them should be a list the same length as the list of books you created in your first pass through the file.
 You should store the rating at the same index that book’s name appears at in in the list of books.
-For example, when the first three lines of the file on the right are read, we would add a mapping from the key Bob to a value of [1, 0, 0, 0, 0, 0].
+For example, when the first three lines of the file in the repository are read, we would add a mapping from the key Bob to a value of [1, 0, 0, 0, 0, 0].
 Books that the user has not rated (or whose ratings we have not read yet, as in this case) should be represented by 0s.

 The dictionary created with the file ratings-small.txt and the list of books written above would be as follows: